-The terms maanso and hees refer to two categories of Somali poetry; each individual type of poem in Somali may be said to belong to the category of maanso or that of hees.
-To help the reader in the forthcoming discussion, we might initially describe maanso as poetry whose composer is known, which is composed prior to performance and must be presented verbatim.
-On the other hand, hees (apart from modern hees, on which see below) is poetry that is generally performed in association with work or dance; the composers of hees are not generally known and there is not the expectation of verbatim performance.
-The reader may wish to consult the table below for further information at this stage.
-The distinction has been discussed in the literature on Somali poetry.
-As early as 1905, J. W. C. Kirk hints at the difference when he divides "songs" into "Gerar, Gabei, and Hes" (170).
-B. W. Andrzejewski and I. M. Lewis (1964) divide the poems in their book into three types, presenting them in different sections: classical poetry, traditional, and modern songs.6 Although they do not use the terms maanso and hees specifically, the distinction they make may be couched in those terms and the types of poetry placed in their categories recognized in terms of maanso and hees by Somalis.
-The gabay, the jiifto, and the geeraar are described as "classical" and as being "composed as conscious and studied works of poetic art which, if well received, win lasting fame for their authors" (Andrzejewski and Lewis 1964:47).
-Of the buraambur, a type of poetry composed only by women, they state: "The place of the buraambur is somewhere between the three 'classical' types already described, and the lighter and less elaborate poems" (ibid.:49).
-Equally their treatment of the heello and modern hees reflects the status of these, which will be discussed in more detail below.
-The traditional hees they describe as "dance and work songs" (ibid.:51): "The words of these songs are simple and lack the imagery found in the "classical" poems, while the lines vary greatly in length and are few in number.
-Their authorship is seldom known, and most of them appear to be of considerable antiquity."
-In a later work (1985), Andrzejewski used another way of presenting verbal art, coining the terms "time-bound" and "time-free," with the first term referring to "items which can in some way be placed on the time scale, and the second . . . those which cannot."
-His "time-bound" category coincides to a large extent with maanso, as is evident when he says (1985:339): "Poems within the time-bound stream have an important distinctive characteristic; their reciters are expected to memorize them verbatim, as accurately as possible, avoiding any improvisations or deletions, and are also bound by custom to give the name of the original oral author before each recital."
+The terms maanso and hees refer to two categories of Somali poetry, each individual type of poem in Somali may be said to belong either to the category of maanso or that of hees.
+To help the reader in the forthcoming discussion, we might initially describe maanso as poetry whose composer is known, which is composed prior to performance and which must be presented verbatim.
+On the other hand, hees (apart from modern hees, on which see below) is poetry which is generally performed in association with work or dance; the composers of hees are not generally known and there is not the expectation of verbatim performance.
+The reader may wish to consult Table 1 on p.
+339 for further information at this stage.
+The distinction has been commented on in the literature on Somali poetry.
+As early as 1905, Kirk hints at the difference when he divides 'songs' into 'Gerar, Gabei, and Hes' (Kirk, 1905: 170).
+Andrzejewski and Lewis (1964) divide the poems in their book into three types, presenting them in different sections: classical poetry, traditional and modern songs.
+Although they do not use the terms maanso and hees specifically, the distinction they make may be couched in those terms and the types of poetry placed in their categories recognized in terms of maanso and hees by Somalis.
+The gabay, the jiifto and the geeraar are described as 'classical' and as being 'composed as conscious and studied works of poetic art which, if well received, win lasting fame for their authors' (Andrzejewski and Lewis, 1964: 47).
+Of the buraambur, the type of poetry which is only composed by women,7 they state: 'The place of the buraambur is somewhere between the three "classical" types already described, and the lighter and less elaborate poems' (Andrzejewski and Lewis, 1964: 49).
+Equally their treatment of the heello and modern hees reflects the status of these, which shall be discussed in more detail below.
+The traditional hees they describe as 'dance and work songs' (Andrzejewski and Lewis, 1964: 51) and state of them: 'The words of these songs are simple and lack the imagery found in the "classical" poems, while the lines vary greatly in length and are few in number.
+Their authorship is seldom known, and most of them appear to be of considerable antiquity.'
+(Andrzejewski and Lewis, 1964: 51).
+In a later work, Andrzejewski used another way of presenting verbal art, coining the terms 'time-bound' and 'time-free', the first term referring to 'items which can in some way be placed on the time scale, and the second ... those which cannot'.
+His 'time-bound' category coincides to a large extent with maanso, as is evident when he says: 'Poems within the time-bound stream have an important distinctive characteristic; their reciters are expected to memorize them verbatim, as accurately as possible, avoiding any improvisations or deletions, and are also bound by custom to give the name of the original oral author before each recital.'
+(Andrzejewski, 1985: 339).8